alexandredemorypro/nodejs-api-nestjs/README.md

 Use of the Moment library to manage dates and timezone as we want.

 # Stripe
-Stripe, to manage payment in the fastest way.
+Stripe, to manage payment in the easiest way.
 Or the company will use its system ?

 # Cloud ?
 Should we use an Amazon service to scale on demand ?
+(Serverless)

 # Cleaning
 There are some errors to clean when npm install.

 # DB
 Change root user by a normal user with correct rights.
-Should we index rental dates columns ?
-Try to use entity relations

 # CRUD module for Nestjs